FarronF/limerick-council-meetings/meetings/2018/12/05-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 7th November 2018.md

 along the Boherbui road from the Church towards the junction with Old Killeline in Newcastle

 West be reviewed.
-The Senior Executive Engineer stated that tenders have been received--- 9
+The Senior Executive Engineer stated that tenders have been received
+---
+9

 with regard to the Newcastle West Integrated Movement Plan but additional funding is